Bill Parcells: College coaching career

 At the conclusion of his playing days, Parcells took a close look at his future.
 He was considering attending law school or becoming a franchise owner for Pizza Hut, where he had worked in college.
 Instead, he chose to pursue a career in football.
 He began as an assistant coach at Hastings (1964) before moving on to Wichita State (1965), Army (1966–69), Florida State (1970–72), Vanderbilt (1973–74), and Texas Tech (1975–77).
 In 1978, he became the head coach at the Air Force Academy for one season.

 While serving as linebackers coach at Army, Parcells was also a part-time assistant basketball coach for Bob Knight during the 1966–67 season, which led to their longtime friendship.

 Professional coaching career

 New York Giants (1979)

 In 1979, Parcells accepted an offer to become the defensive coordinator of the New York Giants under head coach Ray Perkins.
-However, when his family wanted to stay in Colorado, he resigned and took a job with a land development company in Colorado.
+However, when his wife Judy and three daughters wanted to stay in Colorado, he resigned and took a job with a land development company in Colorado.
 While living in Colorado, Parcells became a season ticket holder with the Denver Broncos.
 Parcells called it the most miserable year of his life.
+Recognizing his unhappiness, his wife eventually encouraged him to return to coaching, paving the way for his eventual tenure with the Giants.